 A few years later, creditors have forgotten about the default and are loaning new funds at low interest rates.
 Spain has defaulted 18 times since 1557; Ecuador and Venezuela each 11 times since 1826; Brazil 10 times since 1898; Nigeria five times since 1982.
 The US defaulted three times from 1779 to 1798; and three times since if you count revoking a promise to buy dollars with gold; moreover twice in the 1800s was hit with massive waves of state and local government defaults; yet its debt is often said to be risk-free.

 The point is sovereign governments default all the time.
 Defaults are far more common than any country repaying all of its debt.
 The usual pattern of sovereign debt is that it grows quickly in wartime, shrinks a bit for the winner after the war while the loser defaults, then grows slowly in peacetime.
 It hardly ever goes down significantly.

-Historically if country declare bankruptcy because it can not pay out debt not in it’s own currency, usually debt were regonetiated.
+Historically, if country a declares bankruptcy because it can not pay out debt not in it’s own currency, usually debt will be regonetiated.

 For example, Germany in 1953?
 (I may not remember date exactly) had it’s debt halved in half and the rest stretched for 30 years.